grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Use this transformation to combine all fields from all frames into one result.

-Suppose you have separate queries retrieving temperature and uptime data (Query A) and air quality index and error information (Query B).
-Applying the concatenate transformation would yield a consolidated data frame with all relevant information in one view.
+For example, if you have separate queries retrieving temperature and uptime data (Query A) and air quality index and error information (Query B).
+Applying the concatenate transformation yields a consolidated data frame with all relevant information in one view.

 Consider the following: